Implant Dentist in Fresno, CA

 Dental implants can provide individuals with a permanent replacement for missing, damaged, or rotted teeth that look and act the same as their natural teeth.
-Call us to learn more about dental implants and find out if you are a good candidate for treatment, reach out to Dr. Gill today to book a consultation.
+Contact us to learn more about dental implants and find out if you are a good candidate for treatment, reach out to Dr. Gill today to book a consultation.
 We are conveniently located at 7215 N First St Suite 107 Fresno CA 93720.

 Table of Contents:

 If you are missing one or more teeth, then you may be considering your options for a replacement, including dental implants.
-Dental implants are a great option for missing teeth as they look, feel and act almost identical to your natural teeth.
+Dental implants are a great option for missing teeth as they look, feel, and act almost identical to your natural teeth.

 Dental implants use a titanium post in place of a tooth’s root that an oral health professional, such as a dentist, periodontist or oral surgeon like Dr. Gill, inserts surgically into your jawbone below the gums.
 Once the implant post is inserted and has adequately healed, the new artificial tooth can be mounted onto it.
 The titanium post will fuse to your jawbone and become securely anchored, providing stability for your new tooth and ensuring the implanted tooth will function and perform the same as your natural teeth while you eat and speak.